23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Tybee Island

-While visiting the fort, also save time for Tybee Island Light Station & Museum.
-From the top of the 18th-century lighthouse, you’ll enjoy incredible views over the Atlantic shoreline.
+While visiting the fort, we recommend also saving time for Tybee Island Light Station & Museum.
+Scale up to the top of the 18th-century lighthouse to enjoy incredible views over the Atlantic shoreline.

 RELATED: When to Visit Savannah